 - Additional special duties will be determined by the Sheriff or designee with oversight from the COP district command staff.

-For more information on becoming a COP volunteer, contact your local BSO district office or call BSO's Youth & Neighborhood Services at (954) 321-4100.
+For more information on becoming a COP volunteer, contact your local BSO district office.
+To find your BSO district office, click here.

 Click here for an application for the COPs program.
 (This is a PDF file and requires Adobe Acrobat Reader.
 Complete the form and return it to your local district office.
 Applicants should attach a photocopy of their driver's license or other identification to this form.